(30 ILCS 500/5-5)

 (h) Procurement recommendations.
 Upon a three-fifths vote of its members, the Board may review a proposal, bid, or contract and issue a recommendation to void a contract or reject a proposal or bid based on any violation of this Code or the existence of a conflict of interest as described in subsections (b) and (d) of Section 50-35.
 A chief procurement officer or State purchasing officer shall notify the Board if an alleged conflict of interest or violation of the Code is identified, discovered, or reasonably suspected to exist.
 Any person or entity may notify the Board of an alleged conflict of interest or violation of the Code.
-A recommendation of the Board shall be delivered to the appropriate chief procurement officer and Executive Ethics Commission within 5 days and must be published in the next volume of the Procurement Bulletin.
+A recommendation of the Board shall be delivered to the appropriate chief procurement officer and Executive Ethics Commission within 7 calendar days and must be published in the next volume of the Procurement Bulletin.
 In the event that an alleged conflict of interest or violation of the

 Code that was not originally disclosed with the bid, offer, or proposal is identified and filed with the Board, the

-be determined by the Board, but in no event shall the hearing occur later than 15 days after the date of the request.
+be determined by the Board, but in no event shall the hearing occur later than 15 calendar days after the date of the request.

 (i) After providing notice and a hearing as required by subsection (h), the Board shall refer any alleged violations of this Code to the Executive Inspector General in addition to or instead of issuing a recommendation to void a contract.